IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

 That concludes the overview of managing a VCF as a Service multitenant instance using the IBM Cloud portal.
 In later chapters, you will:

-- Explore accessing the VMware Cloud Director web console to create datacenter groups, networks, and virtual machines (VMs).
+- Explore accessing the VMware Cloud Director web console to create data center groups, networks, and virtual machines (VMs).

 - Explore the integration between a VCF as a Service multitenant instance and IBM Cloud monitoring.